 - Each Nisshin Seifun Group company conducts the risk evaluation and reviews measures against risks in accordance with the Nisshin Seifun Group Risk Management Rules.
-In addition, a planning subcommittee of the Risk Management Committee of the Company conducts the Group-wide verification of the results of the review at each Group company and reports the results to the Risk Management Committee for deliberation thereat. - 2) An internal reporting system is in place in line with the Nisshin Seifun Group Crisis Control Rules, whereby employees, etc., of the Nisshin Seifun Group may report any emergence or possibility of crises to a specified contact desk. - 3) The Nisshin Seifun Group has established a "COVID-19 Pandemic Task Force," in order to maintain a system for ensuring the safety of employees and a stable supply of foods on a sustained basis.
-Regarding the situation in Ukraine, the Company is ascertaining the impact on each business, considering and issuing instructions, etc. on countermeasures, and rapidly and appropriately dealing with various risks while keeping a close eye on the situation. - [3] Systems for ensuring that the duties of Directors of the Company and its subsidiaries are performed efficiently - 1) For the Company and its subsidiaries, the range of responsibility and authority is clarified, for example, by identifying matters to be resolved by and reported to the Board of Directors and matters of request for approval of Presidents, Directors and Executive Officers in charge of respective business divisions.
+In addition, a planning subcommittee of the Risk Management Committee of the Company conducts the Group-wide verification of the results of the review at each Group company and reports the results to the Risk Management Committee for deliberation thereat. - 2) An internal reporting system is in place in line with the Nisshin Seifun Group Crisis Control Rules, whereby employees, etc., of the Nisshin Seifun Group may report any emergence or possibility of crises to a specified contact desk. - 3) Amid signs of changes in international cooperation frameworks, the Nisshin Seifun Group is ascertaining the impact on each business, considering and issuing instructions, etc., on countermeasures, and rapidly and appropriately dealing with various risks while keeping a close eye on the situation. - [3] Systems for ensuring that the duties of Directors of the Company and its subsidiaries are performed efficiently - For the Company and its subsidiaries, the range of responsibility and authority is clarified, for example, by identifying matters to be resolved by and reported to the Board of Directors and matters of request for approval of Presidents, Directors and Executive Officers in charge of respective business divisions.
 This enables Directors to perform their duties in a prompt and appropriate manner. - 2) The Nisshin Seifun Group clarifies its business strategies and their potential directions, according to which the Group companies formulate their profit plans on a yearly basis.
 The term of office of Directors (excluding Directors who are members of the Audit & Supervisory Committee) is set at one year to clarify their responsibilities.
 The Board of Directors reviews business performance on a monthly basis, and discusses and implements measures to improve performance.